microsoft/mesos-jenkins/Diagnostics/README.md

 These scripts are written to be used as [Jenkins](https://jenkins.io/) jobs in an automated CI.
 Some variables will be taken from the `$env`, passed down from either a [Gearman](http://gearman.org/) or another upstream Jenkins job.

-The process of testing the Mesos builds is done with the `start-windows-build.ps1` script and it can be broken into the following parts:
+The process of testing the Diagnostics builds is done with the `start-windows-build.ps1` script and it can be broken into the following parts:

 * Install all the prerequisites necessary for the Windows Diagnostics build: Golang, git, and 7Zip
 * Create a new tests environment.
 At this step, the build directories are created and the three git repositories are clone (dcos-diagnostics, dcos-windows, and mesos-jenkins).